Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo

-Before resampling the spectra, we apply a filter \citep{1964AnaCh..36.1627S} to smoothen \eg telluric absorption features present in the spectra.
-The filter consists of applying least-squares fits of polynomials to a window of adjacent datapoints.
-The window size in units of datapoints and the degree of the polynomial dictate the amount of smoothing that is applied.
+Before resampling the spectra, we apply a filter \citep{1964AnaCh..36.1627S} to smoothen features present in the spectra (\eg telluric absorption features).
+The filter consists of applying least-squares fits of polynomials to a window of adjacent data points.
+The window size in units of data points and the degree of the polynomial dictate the amount of smoothing that is applied.
 We set these two parameters for each spectrum separately by visual inspection of the results.
 The smoothened spectra are then linearly interpolated and resampled to the pattern in \cref{equ:sampling_pattern}.
-We then transform the spectra using the natural logarithm, which serves to approximate a zero-mean and uniform-standard-deviation of the input spectra as they are generally normalised to unity at either \SI{0.55}{\micro\meter} or \SI{1.25}{\micro\meter}.
-This ``standardisation" transform is generally beneficial to clustering and dimensionality reduction methods \citep{bouveyron_celeux_murphy_raftery_2019}.
+We then transform the spectra using the natural logarithm, which serves to approximate a zero mean and uniform standard deviation of the input spectra as they are generally normalised to unity at either \SI{0.55}{\micro\meter} or \SI{1.25}{\micro\meter}.
+This standardisation transform is generally beneficial to clustering and dimensionality reduction methods \citep{bouveyron_celeux_murphy_raftery_2019}.

-The inclusion of missing data into the analysis poses a novel challenge when it comes to normalizing the spectral data.
+The inclusion of missing data in the analysis poses a new challenge when it comes to normalising the spectral data.
 The common approach of multiplicatively setting the reflectance to unity at a shared wavelength is not possible as no single wavelength is shared among all spectra, as can be seen in \cref{fig:input_data}.
-Furthermore, this approach would artificially decrease the variance in the wavelength chosen for normalization and the neighbouring wavelength bins, causing the subsequent clustering analysis to effectively ignore the normalization region.
+Furthermore, this approach would artificially decrease the variance in the wavelength chosen for normalisation and the neighbouring wavelength bins, causing the subsequent clustering analysis to effectively ignore the normalisation region.